Jon Kent (DC Comics): In other media

+Live action

 Arrowverse

 In the 2019 Arrowverse crossover event "Crisis on Infinite Earths", Clark Kent and Lois Lane have a baby boy named Jonathan, who is born on Krypton's Argo City.
 Following the Crisis, which reboots the multiverse, Clark and Lois now have two sons.

 Superman & Lois

 In the television series Superman & Lois, Clark and Lois have twin sons, Jonathan Kent and Jordan Kent.
 Jonathan was played by Jordan Elsass for the first two seasons, with Michael Bishop playing the character from season three.
-Alex Garfin plays Jordan in the series.
+Alex Garfin played Jordan in the series.
 The show is set on an alternate Earth and portrays a different version of the characters that appeared in the Arrowverse.

 Jonathan is described as modest and kind-hearted, while Jordan is wildly intelligent with social anxiety.
 The twins were named after Clark's adoptive and biological fathers, Jonathan Kent and Jor-El.
 At the start of the series, Jonathan and Jordan are 14-year-old teenagers in high school.
 After Clark's adoptive mother Martha dies, Clark and Lois move the family from Metropolis to Smallville, where the brothers learn that their father is Superman.

 In the first three seasons, Jordan is the only one shown to have their father's superpowers.
 He has so far developed: heat vision, x-ray vision, freezing breath, accelerated healing, superhuman strength, hearing, speed and durability, the power to expel solar radiation from his body similar to his dad's solar flare ability and the ability to fly.
 Jordan can also survive without oxygen in the harsh vacuum of space with freezing temperatures and cosmic radiation without the need for protection.
 It's discovered after being shot with kryptonite that due to being half human, Jordan is not affected by kryptonite the same way full Kryptonians are, with Clark speculating that Jordan's potential might even surpass his own power.